richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 I took inspiration for this how-to from Diego Kesselman's article on LinkedIn to create this how-to.

 # Potential use cases
-Here are a few potential use cases for S3 storage and the Amazon CLI.
+Here are a few potential use cases for S3 storage and the Amazon CLI:

 Saving libraries or IFS files to save files and uploading to Amazon S3 storage.